opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/compute_instance_v2.md

 * `all_metadata` - Contains all instance metadata, even metadata not set by Terraform.

 * `auto_recovery` - See Argument Reference above.

+* `password` - The password of the server.
+This is only available if the server is a Windows server.
+  If privateKey != nil the password is decrypted with the private key.

+* `encrypted_password` - The encrypted password of the server.
+This is only available if the server is a Windows server.
+  If privateKey == nil the encrypted password is returned and can be decrypted with: echo '<pwd>' | base64 -D | openssl rsautl -decrypt -inkey <private_key>

 ## Notes